UK's Rwanda asylum seeker deportation plan is lawful, court rules | Law-Order

 The prime minister is under growing pressure from his own members of parliament and the public to deal with the arrivals.
 Figures show more than 40,000 - a record number - have come from France this year, many having made the journey from Afghanistan, Iran or other countries suffering war to travel across Europe and on to Britain to seek asylum.

+PARTIAL VICTORY After the ruling, Britain's interior minister, Suella Braverman, said the government's focus is now on proceeding with the deportation policy as soon as possible and it was ready to defend against any further legal challenges.

-PARTIAL VICTORY The first planned deportation flight to Rwanda was blocked in June by a last-minute injunction granted by the European Court of Human Rights (ECHR) and the strategy's lawfulness was subsequently challenged by a judicial review at London's High Court.
+Yolande Makolo, a spokeswoman for the Rwandan government, welcomed the court's decision, and said her country is ready to offer migrants the chance to build a new life.
+The first planned deportation flight to Rwanda was blocked in June by a last-minute injunction granted by the European Court of Human Rights (ECHR) and the strategy's lawfulness was subsequently challenged at London's High Court.

 Lawyers representing asylum seekers – from Syria, Iraq and Iran, as well as Albania and Vietnam – challenged the Rwanda policy at a hearing this year, alongside campaign groups Detention Action, Care4Calais and Asylum Aid.
-A victory for the government will not mean flights can take off straight away because there may be further appeals in the British courts and the ECHR injunction imposed during the summer prevents any immediate deportations until the conclusion of legal action in the United Kingdom.
+The government victory will not mean flights can take off straight away because there may be further appeals in the British courts and the ECHR injunction imposed during the summer prevents any immediate deportations until the conclusion of legal action in the United Kingdom.

-In a partial victory for the claimants, the judges said Britain's interior minister, the Home Secretary Suella Braverman, must consider properly the circumstances of each individual claimant.
+In a partial win for the claimants, the judges said the government must consider properly the circumstances of each individual claimant and referred them back to be reconsidered.
 The judges said a further hearing will take place on Jan.
 16 to determine any applications for permission to appeal against the court's decision.

-"We are considering the position in relation to the policy being declared lawful, but we welcome the decision in relation to the individual claimants," said Toufique Hossain, a lawyer who represented six of the eight asylum seekers.
+Toufique Hossain, a lawyer who represented six of the eight asylum seekers, said they are considering their next steps.
 "The court has made it very clear that the (Home Secretary's) approach to individual decisions has been unlawful and they need to review that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)